September 23, 2022

-SB 1161 and AB 2448 begins a government-driven process to address the rise of hate incidents in the state’s public transit systems and businesses
+SB 1161 and AB 2448 begins a government-driven process to address the rise of hate acts in the state’s public transit systems and businesses

 SACRAMENTO, CA: Today, Gov. Gavin Newsom signed a pair of No Place for Hate bills that addresses hate and harassment in the places where Californians shop and travel.
 Sponsored by the Stop AAPI Hate coalition, AB 2448 and SB 1161 will help California shift the burden away from individuals who are harassed, especially women, LGBTQ+ people, and Black people and other people of color, and towards public agencies.

 The first bill, Increase Safety for Public Transit Riders (SB 1161) by Sen. Dave Min (D-Irvine), requires the Mineta Transportation Institute at San Jose State University to create a community survey for California transit operators to strengthen and promote passenger safety.
 The data collection effort is a critical first step in creating a larger framework for meaningful safety solutions.